Mechanical Engineering Technician

 To become a mechanical engineering technician you need to complete a New Zealand Diploma in Engineering (NZDE) (Mechanical).
 This qualification takes two years of full-time study to complete.

-Once on the job, mechanical engineering technicians can work towards completing the New Zealand Diploma in Engineering Practice (NZDEP), which leads to certification as an engineering technician with the Institution of Professional Engineers of NZ (IPENZ).
+Once on the job, mechanical engineering technicians can work towards completing the New Zealand Diploma in Engineering Practice (NZDEP), which leads to certification as an engineering technician with Engineering New Zealand

 To gain entry into the New Zealand Diploma in Engineering (Mechanical), it is recommended that you have a minimum of 48 NCEA credits at Level 2 in four subjects, including at least 12 credits in mathematics.
 Physics is also highly recommended, and technology subjects may be useful.

 Mechanical engineering technicians need to be: